Familial inference: tests for hypotheses on a family of centres: Experiments

 The response times do not deviate markedly from a normal distribution, though they are slightly left-skewed.
 The posterior concentrates well below zero, suggesting standing might reduce the Stroop effect.

 The study reported a $p$-value of 0.004 from an $F$ test of the interaction between congruency and posture in a repeated-measures ANOVA, equivalent to a Student $t$ test that the mean difference in response times is zero.
 The Fisher sign test and Wilcoxon signed-rank test produce $p$-values of 0.007 and 0.006, respectively.
 The Huber familial test finds that the probability of the null is 0.005.
 All tests reject the null that body posture does not affect the Stroop effect.
-This result confirms that the original finding is not sensitive to the center tested.
+This result confirms that the original finding is not sensitive to the centre tested.
+As additional benchmarks, we ran the maximum mean discrepancy (MMD) test of \textcite{Gretton2012} and the Bayesian Pólya tree test of \textcite{Holmes2015}, both tests for equality of distributions.
+The $p$-value and null probability is 0.499 and 0.223, respectively.
+These tests assume the samples are independent, so they are likely underpowered here.

-\subsection{Multi-Task Perception Study}
+\subsection{Multi-task perception study}

-\textcite{Srna2018} ran an experiment to investigate if human performance at certain activities is affected by whether the activity is perceived as multi-tasking.\footnote{Refer to Study 1a in that paper.} Experimental subjects were required to watch a video and transcribe the audio.
+\textcite{Srna2018} ran an experiment to investigate if human performance at certain activities is affected by whether the activity is perceived as multi-tasking (refer to Study 1a in that paper).
+Experimental subjects were required to watch a video and transcribe the audio.
 This activity was framed as multi-tasking to a treatment group and single-tasking to a control group.
 Assignment to either group was random.
 The study found that subjects in the treatment group transcribed more words than those in the control group and the accuracy of their transcriptions was higher, suggesting perceiving an activity as multi-tasking improves performance at that activity.

 We focus on the number of words transcribed.
-The dataset contains $n_1=82$ subjects in the treatment group and $n_2=80$ in the control group; see Figure~\ref{fig:multitask-perception}.
+The dataset \parencite{Srna2018b} contains $n_1=82$ subjects in the treatment group and $n_2=80$ in the control group; see Figure~\ref{fig:multitask-perception}.

 The groups are dissimilar in distribution, with the multi-task group being unimodal and the single-task group being multimodal.
 For small values of $\lambda$, the 50\% central region of the posterior includes zero, indicating the null might be plausible.